What Does the Bible Say About...

 #2 - Our own sin and issues

 Secondly, we all have our own issues which affect our ability to connect.
 In my life, there have been several different reasons why I've had trouble connecting with people, and therefore felt lonely.
-For example, when I was in my early teens, I felt lonely at school, because I didn't like myself very much, like Nikola.
+For example, when I was in my early teens, I felt lonely at school, because I didn't like myself very much, like Nicola.
 I was also angry with the people who'd hurt me, but I didn't know how to deal with my emotions.
 So I stuffed them all down and got depressed.
 Not being able to express how I felt made it difficult for me to connect with people.
 At times, I believed lies about myself, like I'm not worthy of love, as other people are.
 And all these things have contributed to feelings of loneliness.
 It's been a mixture of my own rebellion against God and His ways, believing lies, and also a lack of knowledge about God, and who He says I am, and how He set up the world to work.

 Maybe you can relate to some of these things.
 Maybe people have mistreated you in the past, making it hard for you to trust people and really connect as hard as it is to admit.
 Sometimes, part of the reason for our loneliness is because of our own brokenness.
 But that's not the only possible cause.
 This brings me to our third cause.